Dog injury claims and the impact of Coronavirus. Our specialist team look at how the lockdown has led to an increase in dog attacks.

-Dog attacks happen all too frequently, however the current COVID–19 pandemic seems to be increasing the likelihood of someone being attacked by a dog.
+Dog attacks happen all too frequently, however the COVID–19 pandemic seems to be increasing the likelihood of someone being attacked by a dog.

 The country is currently facing an unprecedented crisis, with draconian social distancing restrictions being put in place to minimise the devastating effects.